What is BALI │Bay Area Legal Incubator?

-Cynthia received her JD from Harvard Law School and a MPhil in Criminology from University of Cambridge.
+Cynthia received her JD from Harvard Law School and an MPhil in Criminology from the University of Cambridge.
 Cynthia is the mother of two activist daughters.
 She learns from them daily.

 BALI is a project of the Alameda County Bar Association and Volunteer Legal Services Corporation in collaboration with five San Francisco Bay Area law schools.
 The hub is conveniently located in Oakland at the Alameda County Law Library.

 BALI was launched with generous support from the State Bar of California Center on Access to Justice, the Bernard E. & Alba Witkin Charitable Foundation, Morrison & Foerster and Orrick, Herrington & Sutcliff.

 In May 2016, we launched our new location - The Bernard E. and Alba Witkin HUB - inside the Alameda County Law Library (a picture of our ribbon cutting celebration follows).
 We are forever grateful for the support from the Bernard E. & Alba Witkin Charitable Foundation for funding the build-out of this new space that is the center of our community.

 BALI is generously supported by the following corporate donors that provide invaluable resources to our community in the form of research tools and practice guides; case management software; website solutions with built-in referral, content management system, data and payment functionality; unlimited continuing education.